semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 ```

 :::info
 Many improvements to the Semgrep Cloud Platform experience only work with up-to-date Semgrep CLI versions.
 For this reason, Semgrep Cloud Platform only supports the 10 most recent minor versions of Semgrep CLI.
-For example, if the latest release was 0.114.0, all versions greater than 0.104.0 are supported while earlier versions, such as 0.103.0 can be deprecated or can result in failures.
+For example, if the latest release was 0.114.0, all versions greater than 0.104.0 are supported, while earlier versions, such as 0.103.0, can be deprecated or can result in failures.

 For Docker users: Use the [**latest** tag](https://hub.docker.com/r/returntocorp/semgrep/tags?page=1&name=latest) to ensure you are up-to-date.
 :::